Cyberpunk 2077 CPU Scaling, What Processors Work Best?

 We tested with the highest number of NPC's available and followed the same benchmark methodology used for our Cyberpunk 2077 PC Benchmarks, Settings, and Performance Analysis article.

 We begin our test sequence at the entrance to V's apartment building and walk a path down the stairs, across the street to the left, hang a right at the vending machine, then head across the street towards the two policemen on the other side.
 From there, we proceed to the right across the pavilion, down another set of stairs, and to the building on the far side.
+We walk this same path a minimum of three times (manually) for each and every data point you see below, provided we don't get hit by a car in the game, or get distracted by Twitter and miss our queue, both of which require extra benchmark runs.
+Suffice it to say, I've walked this same path in Cyberpunk 2077 so many times that I'm seeing the benchmark sequence in my dreams.

 Be aware that performance can, and will, vary in other scenes and locations (up to a 20% performance range), but this scene gives us a good-enough sense of the type of performance you'll see with the various CPUs.